mingrui4/Final_Project/README.md

 ## Simulation's variables of uncertainty
-Each step will be a different situation which will call a MCS for the decision, and the whole game is based on the collabraton of all MCS.
+Each step will be a different situation since it will call a MCTS for the decision each time, and the whole game is based on the collections of all MCTS decisions.

 ## Hypothesis or hypotheses before running the simulation:
 Relatively randomness - For any specific situation, the machine will first try blank spot near the stone, then try blank spot further.
 In our case, the decision is on the basis of the simulation, which is on and only on the basis of randomness.